yauhen-info/redis-race-condition-poc/docker/rest_service/rest-service-java/README.md

 ## What is this not about?

 The POC is NOT for Production.
-Thus it was no necessary otherwise investment made into good Java development practices, like
+Thus it was no proper investment made into good Java development practices, e.g.

 - code to interfaces;
 - flexible and reasonable ORM;